alumae/kaldi-gstreamer-server/README.md

 One can also send data that is already encoded in some known format (e.g., wav, mp3, ogg, speex, anything that GStreamer supports).
 In this case, you don't have to send the content type at all -- the server recognizes the encoding automatically.

+Server closes the connection when the stream has been fully decoded, or when no new words have been recognized during the last 10 seconds.
+That means, when you send a long section of silence, the server closes the connection (this to avoid stale connections).